 How to Support the Black Community in Memphis Right Now

 None of the music, food, and culture that Memphis is so renowned for would exist if it weren't for the Black community that gave rise to it.
-And right now, in the wake of the events surrounding the peaceful protests sparked by the murder of George Floyd, that community needs the support of all of Memphis.
+And right now, in the wake of a global pandemic that has no end in sight to the continued racial inequalities in the United States, the Black community needs the support of all Memphis.

 Donate to nonprofits and community efforts

 Memphis is a giving city and consistently ranked as one of the most generous places in the country.
 There's a multitude of nonprofits, social justice organizations, and community programs to support, including Black Lives Matter Memphis, NAACP Memphis, Memphis Artists for Change, National Civil Rights Museum, Juice Orange Mound, Historic Clayborn Temple, Memphis Black Arts Alliance, The CLTV (Collective), Memphis Slim Collaboratory, and so many more.

 Journalism plays a critical role in bringing awareness and drawing attention to where justice is needed.
 You can donate to MLK50: Justice Through Journalism.
 It's a nonprofit newsroom dedicated to creating change and awareness to causes aligned with the views of Dr. Martin Luther King Jr.

 Getting yourself educated and fully understanding the history that shaped African-American history in the United States is essential.
 Visit The Wither’s Collection and Gallery that showcases the works of photojournalist Ernest C. Withers, who captured many significant moments during the Civil Rights Movement.
 There's close to 1.8 million of Withers images in archive, some available for viewing and purchase online.
 The Wither Collection and Gallery accepts donations and also has an array of books online available for purchase.

 Support these black-owned restaurants